 Since its inception, printmaking has revolutionized the world as we know it.
 It gave writers, publishers, and artists the advantage of making copies.
 In turn, it exposed more people to their work faster.
 Some of the earliest printing methods were used in China around the 9th century, which involved using hand-carved blocks.
 In the 15th century, the Gutenberg press made printing on a mass scale quicker than previous methods.
 In the digital age, we may take the idea of making multiple copies of something for granted because we can have it with a quick scan or a click.

 Do not underestimate the printmaking process.
 Exposing children to this artform is exciting and opens the door to many creative possibilities.
+For example, check out the Illustrative Printmaking lesson in FLEX Curriculum.
 Many art teachers opt for hand printing methods because they do not require a press.
 If you are fortunate to have access to a printing press in your studio, consider yourself one of the lucky few.
 If you are searching for an affordable press, with a few simple hand and power tools, you can build your own using an automotive bottle jack.

 Depending on the prices of local materials, you can build this press for $100–$300.
 In comparison, most retailers carry etching or platen-style presses for hundreds if not thousands of dollars more.
 The most expensive purchases for this DIY are the automotive bottle jack and slotted steel.
 If you are thrifty, you can purchase a bottle jack second-hand as long as you ensure it does not leak and the piston goes up and down smoothly.
 A six-ton jack should suffice for all of your classroom printing needs.
 If you need anything bigger, it will require taller slotted steel, which costs more.
 Anything smaller than three-ton may not provide enough pressure for certain print types.